Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/pedestal_group.md

 * 3250-3400 - If pressure exceeds 3250 steady state, and entry must be logged on form 781
 * 3400 - Maximum

-For further information see [3.5 Hydraulics chapter](../../systems/hydraulics.md).
+For further information, see [3.5 Hydraulics chapter](../../systems/hydraulics.md).

 ## Pneumatic Pressure Indicator

 ![Pneumatic Pressure Indicator](../../img/pilot_pneumatic.jpg)

-Shows manifold pressure of the pneumatic system measured by the pressure transmitter which supplies electrical inputs to the indicator.
+Shows the manifold pressure of the pneumatic system measured by the pressure transmitter, which supplies electrical inputs to the indicator.
-Keep in mind it doesn't show individual emergency pneumatic bottle pressures.
+Keep in mind that it doesn't show individual emergency pneumatic bottle pressures.
-Normal system pressure range is from 2650 to 3300 psi due to pressure transmitter and pressure gage tolerances.
+Normal system pressure range is from 2650 to 3300 psi due to pressure transmitter and pressure gauge tolerances.

 Other important values are:

 * 3300-3500 - Caution area
 * 3500 - Maximum

-For further information see the [3.6 Pneumatics chapter](../../systems/pneumatics.md).
+For further information, see the [3.6 Pneumatics chapter](../../systems/pneumatics.md).

 ## Screen Source Switch